Liverpool Hero (1781 ship): Career

 Liverpool Hero was taken in prize in 1780 and condemned that same year.
 She was probably Jeune Emilia, which the Liverpool privateer Hawke captured while homeward bound from an enslaving voyage.
 Jeune Emilia was sold for £3,700, increasing the profitability of an already profitable voyage.

 In 1781 she was sold to buyers at Liverpool.
 Liverpool Hero first appeared in Lloyd's Register (LR) in 1781.

-1st enslaving voyage (1781–1782): Captain John Cooper sailed from Liverpool on 24 May 1781.
+1st voyage transporting enslaved people (1781–1782): Captain John Cooper sailed from Liverpool on 24 May 1781.
 Liverpool Hero acquired captives at Calabar and sailed from Africa on 17 January 1782.
 She arrived at Antigua on 4 March with 418 captives.
 She sailed from Antigua on 15 June and arrived back at Liverpool on 14 August.
 She had left from Liverpool with 47 crew members and had suffered eight crew deaths on the voyage.

-2nd enslaving voyage (1783–1784): Captain Cooper sailed from Liverpool on 16 March 1783.
+2nd voyage transporting enslaved people (1783–1784): Captain Cooper sailed from Liverpool on 16 March 1783.
 Liverpool Hero acquired captives at Calabar and arrived at Dominica on 26 January 1784 with 400 captives.
 She sailed for Liverpool on 17 February and arrived there on 13 April.
 She had left Liverpool with 41 crew members and she had suffered four crew deaths on her voyage.

-3rd enslaving voyage (1784–1785): Captain John Savage sailed from Liverpool on 28 July 1784.
+3rd voyage transporting enslaved people (1784–1785): Captain John Savage sailed from Liverpool on 28 July 1784.
 Liverpool Hero started gathering captives at Calabar on 17 September and sailed from Africa on 30 April 1785, having embarked 513 captives.
 She arrived at Dominica on 26 June with 299 captives; the mortality rate among the slaves was 42%.
 She had left Liverpool with 43 crew members and she arrived with 29.
 Liverpool Hero arrived back at Liverpool on 5 September; she had suffered 16 crew deaths on her voyage.

-4th enslaving voyage (1786–1787): Captain John Cooper sailed from Liverpool on 19 February 1786.
+4th voyage transporting enslaved people (1786–1787): Captain John Cooper sailed from Liverpool on 19 February 1786.
 Liverpool Hero started acquiring captives at Calabar on 27 April, and sailed from Africa on 15 June, having embarked 560 captives.
 She arrived at Dominica on 3 September with 230 slaves, having lost 330 (59%) of her slaves on the way.

 This was a notably high mortality.
 The high mortality rate may have been due to Liverpool Hero's owners, the Earle brothers, instructing their captains to acquire slaves at Calabar.
 They did warn their captains that the place was "remarkable for great mortality in slaves".
 Mortality in the enslaving trade tended to be higher than that in other trades.
 Mortality rates on vessels leaving Calabar were much higher than those on vessels leaving Bonny, 75 miles away.